Scalarful double beta decay: Statistical analysis and theoretical uncertainties

 in \cref{eq:2nugamma}, where the modified phase space factors $\overline G_i^{2\nu}$ contain the functions \cref{eq:fermi_mod} instead of the Fermi functions.
 Since they have not yet been computed explicitly, we will ignore the correction due to the magnetic piece $\bar G^{2\nu}_M$, and set $\Delta_2 = \Delta_0 = 1$, in $\Lambda^{2\nu}$.

 In addition to the \tvbb\;parameters mentioned above, another source of uncertainty that potentially affects our analysis is the use of the Fermi function given in \cref{eq:fermifunction_approx}.
 In principle, for a complete analysis, one should compute the electron wavefunctions numerically, considering effects such as screening.
 Based on the comparison in ref.~\cite{Stefanik:2015twa}, the most affected quantity will be $\Lambda^{2\nu,\phi}$, and consequently the angular correlations. $F(Z,E_e)$ is dominated by the $g_{-1}(E_e)$ component and does not vary significantly across different methods.
-The difference in the spectra due to these corrections will be minimal in the scenarios we consider, and their effect on the limits is negligible in the presence of NME uncertainties discussed below.
-We therefore use the simple analytical form of \cref{eq:fermifunction_approx}.
+The difference in the spectra due to these corrections will be minimal in the scenarios we consider; for example, our computed value of $\Omega_\phi/g_A^4$ with massless scalar is $\sim 2.7\cdot10^{-16}~\text{yr}^{-1}$, compared to the values $\sim 4.1\cdot10^{-16}\text{yr}^{-1}$ and $\sim 4.3\cdot10^{-16}\text{yr}^{-1}$ in refs.~\cite{Kotila:2015ata,EXO-200:2014vam} where exact Dirac wavefunctions are used, and the effects of finite nuclear size and electron screening are also considered.
+Their effect on the sensitivity is thus small in the presence of NME uncertainties discussed below, and we use the simple analytical form of \cref{eq:fermifunction_approx}.